-They’re one of the most fleeting, ethereal, and powerful natural phenomena that you can find on earth – but did you know that one of the best ways to see the Northern Lights is by superyacht?
-A well-kept secret by those in the know, a yacht offers a wealth of advantages for stargazers searching for the aurora: the flexibility to travel to clearer skies, high-tech kit for monitoring the weather, privacy and the ability to escape the crowds inland – not to mention superior accommodation and service.
+A well-kept secret by those in the know, a yacht offers a wealth of advantages for stargazers searching for the aurora: the flexibility to travel to clearer skies with minimal light pollution, high-tech kit for monitoring the weather, privacy and the ability to escape the crowds inland – not to mention superior accommodation and service.
 We break down everything you need to know to do this bucket list trip the right way, as well as highlighting the best destinations in the world for Northern Lights stargazing…

 It’s all in the timing

-You’re likely to see the northern lights from September through to April, but plan when you travel wisely to avoid bad weather.
-January-March is a safe bet for Norway, and bear in mind that the further north you go, the better chance you have of seeing them.
+You’re likely to see the Northern Lights from September through to April, but plan when you travel wisely to avoid bad weather.
+January-March is a safe bet for Norway, for example, and bear in mind that the further north you go, the better chance you have of seeing them.

-“I’ve been to Alaska in the end of July and managed to (faintly) see the Northern Lights,” says Lyons, “but that’s exceptionally rare.
-You have to decide whether seeing the lights is the main focus of your trip, or whether it would just be a nice plus.
+“I’ve been to Alaska in the end of July and managed to (faintly) see the Northern Lights,” says Ben Lyons of EYOS Expeditions, “but that’s exceptionally rare.
+You have to decide whether seeing the Lights is the main focus of your trip, or whether it would just be a nice plus.
 For instance, going to Alaska in early September significantly increases your chances of seeing vivid Northern Lights, but for some owners, the rest of what there is to see and do in Alaska may be more appealing in July.
 What is the your priority?”

 Escape the clouds

 If you’re following the coastline, then you’ll find more cloud cover than inland, but there are numerous ways around this.
-The first is to “chase the lights”, by asking your captain to head for areas of clear sky, and by being flexible with your route and trip.
-“It’s about boxing clever, explains Mackay-Lewis, “you know where these arctic storms are going to be, and where they’re going to go, and because you’re not grounded to a particular lodge or a hotel, you can absolutely relocate.”
+The first is to “chase the Lights”, by asking your captain to head for areas of clear sky, and by being flexible with your route and trip.
+“It’s about boxing clever," explains Geordie Mackay-Lewis of Pelorus, “you know where these arctic storms are going to be, and where they’re going to go, and because you’re not grounded to a particular lodge or a hotel, you can absolutely relocate.”

 The second is to make use of on-board helicopters to head into clearer patches of sky, while using your yacht as your base.
 Lastly, there’s no shame in heading inland for a night or so, to camp out somewhere really remote before heading back on board – in fact, many find a hybrid trip like this particularly rewarding, combining a wilderness adventure with true luxury back on board.